openverse-orca/OrcaGym/envs/quadruped/README.md

 * **Linux platform only**

 ## How To Install
+If you are an **installation version user**, please skip the following steps and directly run the simulation（Run the Example）.
 ### Install Dependencies

 This guide assumes that you have already installed the basic dependencies as described in the [Readme](https://github.com/openverse-orca/OrcaGym/blob/main/README.md) document.
 Next, we will install additional dependencies needed for the quadruped robot example: